Financial Management (B.S.)

 Financial Planning Emphasis: Learn how to determine whether and how an individual can meet their goals through the use and management of financial resources.
 Once you complete a specific set of courses, you'll be eligible to sit for the certified financial planner (CFP) examination.

 Real Estate Emphasis: Discover how to provide analysis and advice on the acquisition, sale, or management of both commercial and residential real estate.

 Corporate Finance Emphasis: Learn how to be an analyst responsible for capital investment valuation, financing analyses, financial forecasting, business performance and assessment or reporting.

-Financial Services Emphasis: To prepare you for your career, you'll be armed with the analysis and sales skills needed for involvement in analysis, management or sales within a bank or investment company.
+Banking and Investments Emphasis: To prepare you for your career, you'll be armed with the analysis and sales skills needed for involvement in analysis, management or sales within a bank or investment company.

 EXPERIENCES BEYOND THE CLASSROOM

 As a financial management student, you'll graduate with a strong professional focus, and you'll have numerous opportunities to engage with finance professionals, peers with similar interests and faculty who can help guide you toward the best career path for your interests and talents.

 Your college decision isn't really about the next four years.
 We get it.
 It's about what doors are opened by your degree and whether those opportunities are what you had envisioned for yourself.
 Here's a snapshot of what life after graduation looks like for some of our most recent students.